-As As of
+As of

 December 31, December 31,

 2014 2013

 Non-publicly traded stocks

 Strong-way Co., Ltd. \$- \$630

-Because the fair value of the non-publicly traded stocks that the Company held was not estimated reasonably and the probability of the estimated value cannot be evaluated reasonably, the Company did not measure the financial assets at fair value but rather by cost.
+Because the fair value range of the non-publicly traded stocks that the Group held were significant and the probability of the estimated value cannot be evaluated reasonably, the Group did not measure the financial assets at fair value but rather by cost.